Qyuzet/js-c-cash-register/README.md

 # Cash Register Application

 This is a simple **Cash Register** application that calculates and displays the change due to a customer after a purchase.
-The app simulates a cash drawer with various denominations and ensures that the change is provided accurately based on the cash in the drawer.
+The app simulates a cash drawer with various denominations and ensures that the change is provided accurately based on the cash in the drawer.[TRY NOW](https://qyuzet.github.io/js-c-cash-register/)